-Patients referred for lung transplantation may undergo a thorough evaluation to determine the cause and stage of lung disease, as well as to see if there are other medical and/or psychosocial conditions that might affect the transplant surgery or the patient's recovery and long-term outcome after transplant.
-Each patient may be evaluated by several transplant team members, including a transplant pulmonologist, transplant surgeon, social worker, dietitian, and financial counselor.
-The patient selection criteria below are designed to ensure fair and non-discriminatory distribution of organs, as well as optimal outcomes after transplant.
+Patients referred for lung transplantation will undergo a thorough evaluation to determine the cause and stage of their lung disease.
+Patients will be evaluated to see if there are medical and/or psychosocial conditions that might affect the recovery and/or long-term outcome after a transplant surgery.
+Every patient will be evaluated by transplant team members including, but not limited to, a transplant pulmonologist, transplant surgeon, social worker, dietitian, and financial counselor.
+The patient selection criteria below are designed to ensure fair and non-discriminatory distribution of organs, as well as optimal outcomes after transplantation.
 We do not exclude individuals based on factors such as race, ethnicity, disability, religion, national origin, gender, or sexual orientation.

-Patients may be considered for lung transplant when the following conditions are present:
+Patients may be considered for a lung transplant when the following conditions are present:

-- Severe, irreversible lung problems that affect the patient's ability to perform activities of daily living and that have failed to improve with other treatment options. - Reduced life expectancy due to lung disease.
+- Severe, irreversible lung disease that affects the patient's quality of life and ability to perform activities of daily living and that has failed to improve with other treatment options. - Reduced life expectancy due to lung disease.

-Patients must meet the following criteria in order to be accepted as candidates for lung transplant:
+Patients must meet the following criteria in order to be accepted as candidates for a lung transplant:

-- Reasonable general health other than lung disease. - Adequate nutritional status. - Appropriate physical conditioning. - Have reliable, consistent non-smoking caregivers.
+- Reasonable general health other than lung disease. - Adequate nutritional status. - Appropriate physical conditioning. - Have reliable, non-smoking caregivers who are able to drive.
 This means having people available before and after transplant to provide care.
-Caregivers will need to be available 24 hours a day to help with many tasks, including helping drive to and from appointments, helping with house care needs, assisting with medications and medical care, and being available to assist if the patient becomes ill.
-Lung transplant candidates will be required to identify several caregivers, including both a primary caregiver as well as one or more secondary caregivers who could assume care of the patient if the primary caregiver is unavailable or unable to provide all support needs. - Carry adequate insurance coverage and have financial resources for the transplant, medications, medical care, and general living expenses that will be required both before and after transplant.
+Caregivers will need to be available 24 hours a day to help with many tasks, including drive and attend all medical visits, help with house care needs, assist with medications and medical care, and be available to assist if the patient becomes ill.
+Lung transplant candidates will be required to identify at least two caregivers.
+This must include both a primary caregiver as well as one or more secondary caregivers who could assume care of the patient if the primary caregiver is unavailable or unable to provide all support needs. - Carry adequate insurance coverage and have financial resources for the transplant, medications, medical care, and general living expenses that will be required both before and after transplant. - Demonstrate the ability to understand and manage, or have someone help manage, the medical treatments needed to have a successful outcome after transplant.
+Since transplant is a treatment, not a cure, a patient takes medicines, has regular blood and diagnostic tests, and goes to doctor visits (including visits with the lung transplant team) for the rest of their life. - Relocate to the greater Seattle area (within 1 hour driving distance of UWMC-Montlake) for at least 3 months after the transplant for ongoing care.
+Before transplant, patients living more than 3-4 hours travel time from Seattle may also be required to relocate or develop a travel plan that allows them to arrive within about 3-4 hours after notification for possible transplant.